 This significant shift in the target market indicates an upheaval of old-fashioned interests and outdated business strategies.

 Gen Z makes up more than 40% of the consumer market in 2020.
-Marketing strategies must keep up with their fast-paced world to be successful.
+Businesses must adjust their marketing strategies to appeal to gen z.

 Generation Z Produces Their Own Content